2022–23 EFL League One

-The 2022–23 EFL League One (referred to as the Sky Bet League One for sponsorship reasons) is the 19th season of the Football League One under its current title and the 31st season under its current league division format.
-The season began on 30 July 2022 and is scheduled to end in early May 2023.
+The 2022–23 EFL League One (referred to as the Sky Bet League One for sponsorship reasons) was the 19th season of the Football League One under its current title and the 31st season under its current league division format.
+The season began on 30 July 2022 and concluded on 7 May 2023.

 Team changes

 The following teams have changed division since the 2021–22 season: